QUBIP/pq-mqtt-client-mbedtls/README.md

 - MLDSA65
 - Production-like PKI setup by PoliTO

-The certificates are provided in the relative folders under certificates/
+The certificates are provided in the relative folders under certificates

 ## CSIC Post-Quantum Software Library
-- A precompiled binary for the STM32F4 is provided under stm32_f429/crypto_api_sw/CRYPTO_API_SW/build/libcryptoapialt-static-arm.a
+- A precompiled binary for the STM32F4 is provided in [libcryptoapialt-static-arm.a](https://github.com/QUBIP/pq-mqtt-client-mbedtls/blob/refactor/stm32_f429/crypto_api_sw/CRYPTO_API_SW/build/libcryptoapialt-static-arm.a)
 - This is linked with the binary that will run onto the STM32F4 in the CubeIDE project

 ## STM32 CUBE Ide Project

-The project can be imported into CubeIDE and run onto the STM32F4 \
+The project can be imported into CubeIDE and run onto the STM32F4

-A few parameters can be configured in the follwoing file: stm32_f429/Middlewares/Third_Party/MBEDTLS/include/mbedtls/qubip.h
+A few parameters can be configured in the file [qubip.h](https://github.com/QUBIP/pq-mqtt-client-mbedtls/blob/refactor/stm32_f429/Middlewares/Third_Party/MBEDTLS/include/mbedtls/qubip.h)

 To choose whether or not to use the physical SE
 ```